morinlab/MBB243/README.md

 ![Login Page](images/rstudio_login.png)

-### Accessing/refreshing lab materials each week
+### Accessing/refreshing lab tutorial and activity materials

-The lab materials will be hosted in this GitHub repository.
+Most lab materials will be hosted in this GitHub repository.
 At the start of every lab you will need to "pull" the content from GitHub.
 Although the approach is likely new to most of you, the process should be straightforward.
 Learning the basics is a useful skill as you will likely encounter tools in GitHub or other similar version-control systems throughout this course and your studies.

 **In the command line Terminal in Rstudio:**